 ** The second is the SI (The International System of Units) base unit.
 It can be written as sec or s.
 From it all other units are derived.

+Understanding time keeping can help you better understand time calculations and their complexities.
 The system by which we keep time is called Sexagesimal and goes as far back as 2000 b.c.
 It is used for measuring time, angles, and geographic coordinates.
 It has sixty as its base: 60 minutes in an hour, 60 seconds in a minute.
-It is suggested that the reasons for the origins of the system are based on that people are able to count to twelve on one hand (using the thumb).
+It is suggested that the reasons for the origins of the system are based on the fact that people are able to count to twelve on one hand (using the thumb).
 However, the civilizations first to invent this used either a 60-based or a 12-based system (duodecimal).

 Egyptians are thought to be the first to invent the sundial and used it to divide the day into twelve parts.
 This was probably due to the number of lunar cycles or because of the counting technique using the thumb.
 At this point people did not think of the night as a continuation of the day, but rather the opposite of it, thus the number 12 instead of 24.
 It is unknown where the number 60 came from, however, it is possible that this was due to it being the smallest number divisible by the first six counting numbers (1-6) as well as by 10, 12, 15, 20, and 30.

 Until not so long ago seconds were defined based on astronomical events.
 However, in 1967 it was redefined as the duration of 9,192,631,770 energy transitions of the cesium atom.
-This led to atomic timekeeping, which is accurate to 1 second over 20 million years, and Coordinated Universal Time (UTC), allowing for much more precise time calculation.
+This led to atomic timekeeping, which is accurate to 1 second over 20 million years, and Coordinated Universal Time (UTC), allowing for much more precise time calculations such as those performed by our software.

 The importance of time measurement

 The ability to measure time precisely is one of the greatest human inventions!
-Precise time and time calculation is crucial to a variety of economic activities around the world and the importance of precise time-keeping cannot be underestimated.
+Precise time measurement as well as addition and subtraction of time intervals are crucial to a variety of economic activities around the world and the importance of precise time-keeping cannot be underestimated.

 Applications dependent upon it include communication systems where networks need to be synchronised precisely, power grids, and finances, where timestamps accompany each transaction you make, and GPS - the Global Positioning System satellite navigation systems, which rely on time stamped signals to provide us with a precise location of a GPS receiver.
 By measuring the signal from four (or more) satellites, the user's position can be determined.
 The time measurement in GPS has to be incredibly accurate since light travels 30 centimetres in one nanosecond so even a tiny error in the time measurement could put you off course by many meters or even miles.

-Another example is the the U.S. Federal Aviation Administration (FAA), which uses GPS to synchronize reporting of hazardous weather from its 45 Terminal Doppler Weather Radars covering the United States.
-This is just one example of distributed networks of instruments that must work together to precisely measure common events.
-Such networks require timing sources that can guarantee time calculation accuracy at several points.
+Another example is the U.S. Federal Aviation Administration (FAA), which uses GPS to synchronize reporting of hazardous weather from its 45 Terminal Doppler Weather Radars covering the United States.
+This is just one scenario in which distributed networks of instruments must work together to precisely measure common events.
+Such networks require timing sources that can guarantee time accuracy at several points.

 In light of the above, while our time calculator is just a small tool that can help you in daily tasks that require time management, it is also a symbol of the progress of humanity.
 Use it to easily add or subtract time when needed.